flaviassantos/dashboard/README.md

 A end to end project from data collection to putting a machine learning model into production.

+The application is available at [flavia-dashboard-ml.herokuapp.com]( https://flavia-dashboard-ml.herokuapp.com/ ).

 ## How to install

 If you have docker installed, you can test the code locally with: